 Fire drills are more than just a drill.
 They hold significant importance for any organisation.
 They are not only essential to safeguard the employees but also protect the building, its surrounding environment and valuable assets.
 It is important to understand that the main purpose of fire drills and evacuation programs is to evaluate the readiness of an organisation in handling an emergency crisis and ensuring safety of people and the building premises.
 Likewise, these can examine the efficiency of fire fighting equipment including fire doors, smoke alarms, fire extinguishers, heat detectors.

-A fire drill helps organisations assess their readiness for emergency crises and ensure the safe evacuation of employees in case of a fire or other crisis.
+• What is the purpose of a fire drill?
+A fire drill helps organizations assess their readiness for emergency crises and ensure the safe evacuation of employees in case of a fire or other crisis.